[To be added...]

 An important English-language weekly news magazine published by the government of the People’s Republic of China since March 4, 1958.
 Beginning with issue #1 in 1979 it was renamed “Beijing Review” after the Pinyin transliteration system was adopted for foreign-language publications.
 Since the beginning this magazine has authoritatively expressed the views and opinions of the Communist Party of China and the Chinese government.

-An archive of hundreds of articles from the magazine and many entire issues, especially from the Mao period, is available at: http://www.massline.org/PekingReview/index.htm
+An archive of hundreds of individual articles from the magazine and over 1,600 entire issues in PDF image format, especially from the Mao period, is available at: http://www.massline.org/PekingReview/index.htm

 A 7,000 page set of internal assessments by the U.S. government that demonstrated that they knew their imperialist war in Vietnam was going very poorly, and also helped show how they were consistently misleading the American public about this and about the nature of the war.
 These were leaked to the press in 1971 by defense analyst Daniel Ellsberg, and were one of many factors that led to promoting the growth of the U.S. anti-war movement at the time.